rastapasta/points-in-polygon/README.md

 ## How does it work?

 * Given polygon becomes triangulated with [earcut](https://github.com/mapbox/earcut)
-* Each resulting triangle gets iterated to gather the points inside
+* Resulting points on the triangle sides are determined with [bresenham](https://github.com/madbence/node-bresenham)
+* Points in between sides are determined and passed to the callback!

 ## How to install